ckuelker/pankyll-documentation/en_US/index.md

     - Top 10
     - User documentation

-description: Site providing Pankyll documentation and collecting themes
+description: Website providing Pankyll documentation and collecting themes

 ---

-[Pankyll] is is a static [HTML] site generator written in [Python] using [Pandoc] to generate easy to deploy [HTML] sites including [PDF] conversion from [Markdown] files.
-This site provides [user documentation] about installing and using the static site generator [Pankyll] for your site and it collects unique layouts, called [themes] and [example] repositories for [themes].
+[Pankyll] is is a static [HTML] website generator written in [Python] using [Pandoc] to generate easy to deploy [HTML] websites including [PDF] conversion from [Markdown] files.
+This website provides [user documentation] about installing and using the static website generator [Pankyll] for your website and it collects unique layouts, called [themes] and [example] repositories for [themes].
 The latest version of this [documentation] can be found at the [Pankyll] web page [https://www.pankyll.org] and it can be cloned via the [documentation git repository].
 If you have written a [Pankyll] [theme] and would like to share it with the world and be promoted via this page, consider to fork the [git] repository and make a pull request.

 ### Most Important Features